 - Meal plan for zero food waste.
 Meal planning can help you do more than just cut back on food waste.
 It helps you buy less, save money, and can help you eat healthier too.
 Depending on your goals, you could meal prep instead of buying pre-made frozen meals, buy in bulk to eliminate cans, or shop at a zero-waste store and bring your own bags.
 This is a step that you can scale for where you are at now, practice in one area first, and then as that action becomes a habit you can add another action step.
 You’ll save money as well as increase your zero waste progress when you don’t waste food.

 Locally source food, herbs, and more:

 - Instead of buying plastic or glass packaged, and trucked in, sodas you can make your own fermented soda drinks.
-Alternatively, you can get a soda-stream or other carbinator and make your own sparkling water, make your own flavoring syrups if you want something closer to a soda.
+Alternatively, you can get a soda stream or other carbonator and make your own sparkling water, make your own flavouring syrups if you want something closer to a soda.
 This step can also help you reach your health, or weight loss goals.
 See my class, Inspiring Botanical Drinks to increase your skills in this area.

 - Grow and use common herbs to make herbal medicine, and to use in your kitchen.
 Here are 10 Herbal Remedies that are also Culinary Herbs that you can start with.
 Growing your own herbs means you can use glass jars, and you cut out the environmental expense of transport for store bought, or mail-ordered herbs, as well as the packaging, and the potential of pesticide and herbicide exposure that herbal teas have.